 One of our more unique recommended things to do in Essaouira is to catch a Lima Bus or Grand Taxi to the local market in Ida Ougourd on a Wednesday.
 This is around 45 minutes from town by bus and is interesting if you are looking to see a little more culture and tradition.

 We recommend you get there in the morning for a local breakfast.
 This is traditional Morocco at it’s best.
-Alternatively walk around the fruit and veggie section of the market and pick out supplies for a tagine.
-Get your chicken, spices, tomatoes, beans, olives and preserving lemons for a few dirhams.
+Alternatively, walk around the fruit and veggie section of the market and pick out supplies for a tagine.
+Get your chicken, spices, tomatoes, potato, carrots, beans, olives and preserving lemons for a few dirhams.
 Next take your produce to the small kitchens and they will assemble a tagine and cook it for you.
-It will take about 90 minutes for it to cook.
+It will take about 60 minutes for it to cook.
 And honestly you won’t get a better tasting tagine than that.

 Vendors sell anything and everything from biscuits to jewellery and trinkets.
 Browse their wares then stop for a cup of tea.
 Be sure to dress modestly as this is very much a local market and therefore it’s important to maintain a respectful standard of dress.